PCLC7Z2/data/PDAL/building_example.md

 docker run -v /Users/iosefa/GitHub/data/PDAL/:/data pdal/pdal:1.7 pdal info data/28K2460011102-1.las --metadata
 ```

 We can see that the SRS is not defined and so the first thing to do will be to fix this.
-We can also merge the two point-cloud datasets into one.
+"Finding" the SRS is somewhat of a painful exercise that requires educated guess-work and brute-force validation.
+After going through a few likely possibilities and checking them with the [Shizuoka maps](https://pointcloud.pref.shizuoka.jp/lasmap/ankenmap?ankenno=28K2460011102), it is clear that the SRS is EPSG:6676.
+While re-writing the SRS, we can also merge the two point-cloud datasets into one.
 The "merge.json" file has a pipeline to do such tasks.

 ```bash
 docker run -v /Users/iosefa/GitHub/data/PDAL/:/data pdal/pdal:1.7 pdal pipeline data/merge.json